adamk72/consulting_website/blog/2024-08-25-dora-metrics.md

 - ✅ **Change Failure Rate** — How often does deployment cause problems?
 - ✅ **Time to Restore Services** — How quickly your system recovers from failure.

-Let's take a look at each of these, but with a twist to make them more software friendly in general.
+Let's take a look at each of these.

 ### Lead Time